Portland Harbor Dredge & Cad cell project

 TIGER grant application lays out the waterfront revitalization strategy for Portland Harbor.

-The NFD work group recommends that the city issue a Request for Proposal (RFP) for the design and permitting of a Confined Aquatic Disposal (CAD) Cell in Portland Harbor.
-The recommendation for CAD cell arose because The United States Army Corps of Engineers (USACE) and U.S. Environmental Protection Agency (EPA) will not allow contaminated sediements to be placed at sea.
-Based on past testing, most of the sediments involved in this project will not likely meet these qualifications.
+-The NFD work group recommends that the city issue a Request for Proposal (RFP) for the design and permitting of a Confined Aquatic Disposal (CAD) cell in Portland Harbor.
+The recommendation for CAD cell arose because The United States Army Corps of Engineers (USACE) and U.S. Environmental Protection Agency (USEPA) will not allow contaminated sediments to be placed at sea.
+Based on past testing, most of the sediments involved in this project will not likely meet qualifications for offshore placement.

-The State of Maine Department of Transportation allocates $250,000 to the City of Portland to fund the design and permitting of a CAD cell in Portland Harbor.
+-The State of Maine Department of Transportation (Maine DOT) allocates $250,000 to the City of Portland to fund the design and permitting of a CAD cell in Portland Harbor.

 CAD Work Group Website